 The Illusion Shatters

-Despite the fact that the study doesn’t deal with the early marriage experience, yet we the findings of this study show that married life and motherhood are intertwined and demand great responsibility and the ability to make major adjustments involving oneself, other people in one’s immediate circles, and the wider society.
+Despite the fact that the study does not deal with the early marriage experience, yet we the findings of this study show that married life and motherhood are intertwined and demand great responsibility and the ability to make major adjustments involving oneself, other people in one’s immediate circles, and the wider society.
 These young women are expected to be very mature and knowledgeable and to be able to take charge of the myriad tasks their new station in life presents to them, including managing a household and raising children.
 Most of the students reported major difficulties in the transition from single life to married life.
 The findings show that the young women’s lack of maturity at marriage and lack of preparation for dealing with the new tasks thrust upon them created stresses and crises, with feelings of frustration and low self-esteem.

 One of the young women expressed this feeling of crisis as follows: